 The first mills in the county were typically one- and-a-half story structures, sometimes constructed of logs or as a frame building on a stone foundation.
 It was an expensive proposition to build a mill.
 It required someone with engineering experience to find a suitable location for the mill, construct the dam and excavate the head and tail races.
 The builder would need to employ stone masons and carpenters to build the mill and a mill wright to install the waterwheel and construct the wooden gears.
 The builder would also have to purchase the mill stones from Europe and have them shipped and delivered to the location.
 These early mills had just enough capacity to serve the local community.
 The miller would receive a share of the grain or flour in payment for processing the farmer’s grain (the miller’s toll).
 Later, if the mill was successful, it would be expanded to serve a wider area.

-Some of the information on these pages is taken from the book “Water-Powered Grist Mills, Lancaster County, Pennsylvania” published in 1993 by Arthur C. Lord, supplemented by information from the Lancaster Newspapers archives and a few other sources.
+Some of the information on these pages is taken from the book “Water-Powered Grist Mills, Lancaster County, Pennsylvania” published in 1993 by Arthur C. Lord, supplemented by information from the Lancaster Recorder of Deeds, Lancaster Newspapers archives, and numerous other sources.
 The photography is mine except where noted.

 The Lesson of the Water Mill